Watching all the Red Rangers from Jason to Cole morph in the episode "Forever Red" never fails to send a chill up and down the spine.

 Cole's showdown with Dr. Adler/Master Org, ending with him absorbing Master Org's power and sending it right back at him.
 He then tops it off by refusing to sink to Adler's level and kill the now defenseless man.

-"A Father's Footsteps.
+"A Father's Footsteps."
 Alyssa catching Samurai Org's sword strike in a Bare-Handed Blade Block and then proceeding to break the sword with her elbow.
-Her father had every right to be impressed.
+Her father was understandably impressed.

 When all the Wild Zords destroyed by Master Org along with all the Wild Zords that had been lost for centuries returned in the Ranger's Darkest Hour, giving them more power than ever before, allowing them to destroy the now-literal monster Master Org once and for all and end the terror of Orgs forever.